 Cozy Coffee Bean Socks

-Click here to purchase a PDF of this pattern for $3.
+Click here to purchase a PDF of this pattern.

 This sock has no cuff, so the leg pattern starts off right away.
 This 2 round repeat is on the entire leg, and then switches to just the instep (top) sts of the foot after the heel, with stockinette st on the sole (bottom).